 Research has shown this path is not as effective and that partnering with digital companies is how industrial companies can quickly derive business value and still leverage internal strengths for hitting strategic goals.
 Consider this:

 The goal is not to become a digital company.
 Instead, for industrial companies to capitalize on digital technologies to defend and advance their advantage.

 IoT initiatives are not exempt from this underestimation by industrial companies opting for the do-it-yourself (DIY) approach.
 Three out of four self-initiated IoT projects are reported failures, many of which cause rippling effects throughout an organization.
 The underlying challenges inhibiting these DIY IoT projects from success is the money, time and people required to develop IoT internally, as well as to scale the solution across the company and value chain.
 These challenges present significant organizational hurdles.
 Below, we explain why.

 DIY Is a Budget Buster

-Investors need to see their money go into projects that result in quick, short-term wins, measurable ROI, and scalable use cases that will sustain long-term growth and benefit the bottom line.
+Investors need to see their money go into projects that result in quick, short-term wins, measurable ROI, and scalable Applications that will sustain long-term growth and benefit the bottom line.
 In many instances, homegrown IoT deployments have spiraled into massive cost centers with no clear reward or future benefits in sight.
 There are three distinct downsides to DIY IoT from a budget perspective: